andrewbranch/x-todo/README.md

 grunt iisexpress # Serves the API at http://localhost:50993/api ember server     # Builds and serves the frontend at http://localhost:4200
 ```

+It appears the ember server does not always shut down properly.
+If it tells you port 4200 is already in use, kill Node in the Task Manager and try again.

 ## Features
 X-Todo is simple, but a lot of detail went into the little things, so I’d like to point a few of them out.